Kasekopf/loop-casual/README.md

   fax BOOLEAN - Use a fax to summon a monster.
 Set to false if the faxbots are offline. [default: true] [setting: loopgyou_fax] ignoretasks TEXT - A comma-separated list of task names that should not be done.
 Can be used as a workaround for script bugs where a task is crashing. completedtasks TEXT - A comma-separated list of task names the should be treated as completed.
-Can be used as a workaround for script bugs. help - Show this message and exit.
+Can be used as a workaround for script bugs. list - Show the status of all tasks and exit. [setting: loopgyou_list] help - Show this message and exit.
 ```